Eamon O'Shea: Club

-O'Shea enjoyed a hugely successful career with the Kilruane MacDonagh's club.
+O'Shea played for the Kilruane MacDonagh's club.

 He was just out of the minor grade in 1977 when he captured his first championship medal at senior level following a 1–5 to 0–5 defeat of Borris-Ileigh in a replay.
 It was the first of three county championship winners' medal in succession for O'Shea.
 Four-in-a-row proved beyond the club as Roscrea won by a single point in the 1980 championship decider.

 After a brief absence Kilruane MacDonagh's returned to the summit of Tipperary hurling again in 1986.
 A 2–11 to 0–10 defeat of Roscrea gave O'Shea his fourth championship medal.
 He subsequently added a Munster winners' medal to his collection following a draw and a replay victory over Blackrock.
 An All-Ireland final appearance for the club soon followed, with Buffers Alley providing the opposition.
 Kilruane fought back and overwhelmed the Wexford side in the final quarter to claim a 1–15 to 2–10 victory and give O'Shea an All-Ireland club winners' medal.